Skip to content

 Web acceleration CDNetworks Imperva

 Instant setupSign up, configure, start testing.
-Can't sign up and get started.
-Must talk to sales.
+CDN Pro has self signup and getting started.
+For other products you must talk to sales

 Change propagation delayHow fast do config changes propagate to all POPs? ~ 15 minutes Instant

-Apex/root domain OK Blog: Root domain on CDN and performanceNo performance degradation when using http(s)://domain.com Non-Anycasted network Anycasted network (regional)
+Apex/root domain OK Blog: Root domain on CDN and performanceNo performance degradation when using http(s)://domain.com Anycasted network (regional)

 IPv6Do the edge servers have IPv6?
-IPv6 support
+Docs IPv6 support

 Compression CDN Guide: CompressionReduce file size for faster delivery Resend from origin, or compress on edge Compress on the edge